eslint/create-config/README.md

 npx @eslint/create-config
 ```

-If you want to use the specified shared configs:
+If you want to use a specific shareable config that is hosted on npm, you can use the `--config` option and specify the package name:

 ```bash
 # use `eslint-config-semistandard` shared config